aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-content/manage-media-files/picture-frame/_index.md

 If you want a shape containing an image to retain its aspect ratio even after you change the image dimensions, you can use the [setAspectRatioLocked](https://reference.aspose.com/slides/php-java/com.aspose.slides/ipictureframelock/#setAspectRatioLocked-boolean-) method to set the *Lock Aspect Ratio* setting.

-This Java code shows you how to lock a shape's aspect ratio:
+This PHP code shows you how to lock a shape's aspect ratio:

 ```php
   $pres = new Presentation("pres.pptx");